-Note: Check for additions to our schedule.
+Note: Check for updates and changes to our schedule.

 Pre-Conference: Tuesday, July 28